 Master in Finance

-According to an analysis by Times Higher Education that is based on research and teaching excellence, Ulm is ranked 16 worldwide among all universities founded in the Golden Age of Higher Education, an era between 1945 and 1967 that is characterized by rapid university expansion.
+Ulm is a great place to live and to study.
+According to a ranking by Times Higher Education, which is based on research and teaching excellence, Ulm university is ranked 16 worldwide among all universities founded in the Golden Age of Higher Education, an era between 1945 and 1967 that is characterized by rapid university expansion.
 In a broader perspective, Ulm University improved by another 8 ranks and is now ranked 141 worldwide among all universities regardless of their age, according to another analysis by Times Higher Education.

 Start: winter semester

 Application: online application from January, 1 until April, 30

 Learn more about the application process and the admission requirements.